First Year Student Orientation

 - Recreational clothing**

-*Students attending sessions June 7-9 through July 26-28 (even local) must stay on-campus.
-Students attending the August 19-21 session who live off-campus will not be required to stay in a residence hall. **Students will have time to utilize the walking/running track, pool, cardiovascular and weight machines and free weights at the Markin Family Recreational Center on campus.
+*Those attending sessions June 7-9 through July 26-28 (even local) must stay on-campus.
+First year students attending the August 19-21 session who live off-campus will not be required to stay in a residence hall. **Everyone will have time to utilize the walking/running track, pool, cardiovascular and weight machines and free weights at the Markin Family Recreational Center on campus.

 What else do I need to know?

-- Encourage your parents/guardians to attend Orientation because most do.
+- Encourage your parents/family members/guardians to attend Orientation because most do.

 - Campus Security will not issue parking citations during the summer unless you are parked in a handicapped space or next to a fire hydrant.
 You may park wherever it is most convenient.